Leighton01/Leighton01/README.md

 ## Featured Projects

-- [Age Motives Physical Activity](https://github.com/Leighton01/physical-activity-motivation) - Analysis of UK physical activity data using SEM and LPA
+- [Age Motives Physical Activity](https://github.com/Leighton01/physical-activity-motivation) - Analysis of UK physical activity data using Structural Equation Modelling, Latent Class Analysis, and Multinominal Logistic Regression (GLM).
+- [Excel File Combiner](https://github.com/Leighton01/combine-files/tree/main) - A VBA macro that automates the formatting and combination of client data files.
 - [Mortality Forecast](https://github.com/Leighton01/mortality-forecast) - Comparison of LN and Lee-Carter mortality models on Canadian data
 - [Demographics Visualization](https://github.com/Leighton01/demographics-visualization) - Exploratory analysis and video walkthrough of contemporary population patterns in Canada

-All projects are coded in R.
+All projects are coded in R and VBA.

 <!--
 **Leighton01/Leighton01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.